-In exploring “the hidden inner cogs and wheels of the lives of others,” the Indian novelist Neel Mukherjee has written a book about the troubled process of social change at its most extreme — and won himself the Man Booker Prize for 2014 in the process.
+In exploring “the hidden inner cogs and wheels of the lives of others,” the Indian novelist Neel Mukherjee has written a book about the human toll of social change at its most extreme — and won himself the Man Booker Prize for 2014 in the process.
 “What could be more interesting than other people’s lives?” he asks.
 His answer approaches the outermost boundaries of human depravity.

 In a traditional sense, the protagonist of The Lives of Others is Supravit Ghosh, a third-generation scion of a once immensely wealthy Calcutta family who spurns the pampered comforts of home to take up arms in the Naxalite uprising that has roiled portions of Eastern India for more than four decades.
 However, more broadly speaking, the central character is Supravit’s family, a squabbling collection of twenty people — three generations of Ghoshes and their loyal servants — crammed into the four stories of a mansion in South Calcutta.
 It is the decline and disintegration of this once-proud family during the violent years of the late 1960s and early 1970s that provides the energy throughout much of the novel.

 The Lives of Others by Neel Mukherjee ★★★★★

 Mukherjee’s insight about violent revolution emerges in high relief.
 As Supravit muses, “one thought became steadily inescapable: we could only poke the government into a kind of low-grade irritability, but never scale that up to something life-changing, something that would bring the system crashing down.
 All this hurling of bombs, burning of trams, headlines in newspapers — to what avail?
 The condition of the people remained unchanged.
 Life carried on as before, restored to its status quo, like the skin of water after the ripples from a thrown pebble have died away, as if the surface retained no memory of it.”